tannerhodges/snap-slider/readme.md

 ### Options

 - `data-snap-slider-slides` - By default, Snap Slider assumes all the container's children are slides.
 If you have non-slide elements in your slider, add this attribute to the container to specify which elements should be treated as slides.
-- `data-snap-slider-align="<ALIGN>"` - Snap Slider checks each slide's CSS `scroll-snap-align` to calculate its scroll position, but older browsers fail to return this value.
-If you need to support `center` or `end` alignments in Internet Explorer, add this attribute to a container or slide to specify its alignment.
-    - Possible values: `start`, `end`, or `center`.
 - `data-snap-slider-start="<SLIDE>"` - Sliders start on slide 1 by default.
 Add this attribute to a container to specify a different slide to start on.
     - Possible values: Numbers (starting at 1), `first`, `middle`, `last`.
 - `data-snap-slider-loop="<BOOLEAN>"` - Previous/next buttons are disabled on the first/last slides by default.
 Add this attribute to a container to enable them to loop around to the other end of the slider (e.g., clicking a previous button on slide 1 will goto the last slide).